switzerland_county_logoswitzerland_county_logoswitzerland_county_logoswitzerland_county_logo

 Current partnerships between locals and casinos are generating investment.

-These types of projects will not exist if the resources are removed. - The expansion of gambling within Indiana would likely create even more turmoil and
+5. The expansion of gambling within Indiana would likely create even more turmoil and

-uncertainty for existing properties. - If not carefully written “tax relief” provisions could encourage some casinos to hedge
+6. If not carefully written “tax relief” provisions could encourage some casinos to hedge

 their bets in Indiana.
 A decision by any casino operator to “scale-down” their facility will